 Los Angeles Sexual Harassment Attorney

 Sexual harassment remains a serious area of concern for employees everywhere.
 Due to the rise of the recent #MeToo movement, more people are speaking out now more than ever and harassers are paying the price.
 Sexual harassment lawsuits have resulted in record settlements and monetary awards to employees who fall victim to such conduct.
 This is especially true because employers are the ones who are usually held liable for the harassing acts that its supervisors and employees commit.
+However, a sexual harassment lawyer will help secure your rights.

 Sexual harassment can include such conduct as asking for sexual favors, sexual touching, or offensive language.
 However, not all sexual conduct in the workplace is illegal “sexual harassment.”
 Generally, the conduct must be so frequent or severe that it creates a hostile or offensive work environment or results in an adverse employment decision (such as firing or demotion).